Bank of America sues MBIA over bond tender interference

 The legal wrangling is a major cloud hanging over both companies, which have struggled to recover from mortgage-related troubles from the financial crisis.

 MBIA claims that Bank of America owes it billions of dollars over soured mortgages that it wants the bank to buy back.
-Bank of America says the insurer will likely owe it billions over certain credit default swap transactions.
+Bank of America says the insurer owes it billions over certain credit default swap transactions.

 MBIA and Bank of America were in court this week on pre-trial motions in a 2008 case the bond insurer brought against Bank of America's Countrywide Financial unit, accusing the lender of misrepresenting the quality of loans underlying mortgage-backed securities it insured.